 Two case studies have been designed, in order to go deeply into the topic.
 According to Hammersley and Gomm, “(…) ‘case study’ refers to research that investigates a few cases, often just one, in considerable depth” (Hammersley & Gomm, 2000, p.3).
 Although the case studies of this paper do not cover the whole media landscape of Germany, they can give at least some insight information for a few specific tabloids.
-As Nyirubugara states, ‘case studies do not always aim to produce generalisable results.
+As Nyirubugara states, ‘case studies do not always aim to produce generalizable results.
 Generalisation is even out of question when one is dealing with case studies’ (2012, p.
 117).
 Therefore, one cannot expect that these case studies will provide generalising results.

 For this paper, two German newspapers Bild and Morgenpost have been selected.
 Jochems and Joosten wrote about applying a case study on newspapers, ‘documentation material, such as newspapers, are mostly easily accessible.
 Such a case study is often used in order to gain more insight into the issues examined, the theoretical model, the situation in a particular field’ (no date, p.
 17).
 Therefore, a case study is a proper method for analysing newspapers.
 How is this case study designed, however?
 Jochems and Joosten state that, “the researcher is not exclusively focused on collecting qualitative, unstructured material, but also uses quantitative, standardised techniques” (no date, p.
 16).
 The technique, or method, of content analysis has been used for this paper.
 The following sections will explain more about this method.